 It’s possible to have NFC (near-field communication) magnets created for your products.
 These allow customers to reorder by tapping their smartphone against the magnet.
 If you don’t want to invest in this technology, or it’s not suited to your target audience, a cheaper alternative is replenishment reminders.

 These can be emails or text messages set up to automatically remind customers it may be time to reorder.

 You could include the link to your purchase page or provide a ‘Buy Now’ option on email or SMS reminders for ease of use.

 You can set the frequency based on the standard purchase cycle of repeat buyers.
 Another option is to base it on that individual’s average order frequency if you have the data.

 An alternative is to offer your customers automated reordering.

 This allows them to choose to have additional products automatically purchased and shipped.

 You can even provide the option for your customers to choose the refill frequency they prefer.

+Customer feedback is crucial at every stage of the after-sales strategy.
 Continuing to engage with customers after they’ve purchased from you can only is important because it is a pivotal moment in their relationship with your brand.
 It’s a time where you can use marketing automation to nurture the relationship or let them fall off your radar.